 1.The impact of electronic industry trends on Income Statements

-The Group is involved in the sale, import and export of products such as electrical materials, electronic parts, and mechanical devices to industries such as LCD, computer, information communication equipment, semiconductor, household appliance, heavy electric machinery, and automotive electronics, with electronics makers as our primary customers.
-The performance of our Group is affected by the state of the electronics industry in general, by the company-wide performance and business development of each major electronics maker that we do business with, and by the performance and business development of each business division within these companies.
+The Group is mainly involved in the sale, processing and assembly, as well as design and subcontracted manufacturing of products such as electronic materials, electronic parts, and equipment in and outside Japan.
+It is active in a variety of electronics products industries such as automotive electronics, information device terminals including cell phones, industrial equipment and medical equipment.
+Therefore, the performance of our Group is affected by the state of the electronics industry in general, by the company-wide performance and business development of each major electronics maker that we do business with, and by the performance and business development of each business division within these companies.

 Compliance with technological innovations, environmental standards, and quality standards